AlexanderGranhof/jsramverk-projekt/README.md

 4. Visit [http://localhost](http://localhost) to view the application

 ## Requirement 1 - Backend
 For my backend i chose to use node.js written in Typescript as my choice of language along with the express http library.
 For authentication i chose to use JWT that are stored in cookies.
+My reasoning behind my choices are that i have used express many times before and i am comfortable with it.
+I was considering using fastify as its more modern that express and is much faster, but i knew i would be spending most of my time on the chart, so i chose the safe option and went with express.
+Lastly for JWT ive grown to like it over the cookies.
+Before i had to deal with caching the JWT in localstorage.
+But i've learnt that you should only store it in a httpOnly cookie and nowhere else as it is very unsafe.
+And you do not have to deal with the session storage in the backend, which makes it easier.

+I've also chosen to use typescript on both frontend and backend.
+It makes the intellisense much better and prevents countless bugs from occuring since it has typechecking.

 ## Requirement 2 - Frontend
 For the frontend i chose to use react written in Typescript, i am already familiar with React and i chose to use it so i can deepen my knowledge about react.
+For the chart i chose to built it from scratch with the help of d3.js. d3 provides data scaling tools which are really helpful when making charts.
+I made the chart using svg.
+The combination of d3, svg and react makes it very easy to have a realtime chart.

 ## Requirement 3 - Realtime
 I chose to use socket.io as i have used this library before this course and its easy to use.
 I chose to do most of the transactions through sockets, even selling and purchasing.
 What i dont know how to do properly yet is how you should structure the event names.
 How can you avoid event name clashing when you have >100 events.
 This I do not know yet and wish to learn more about.